 i.
-'The past is always a disturbing element in Wright's poems.'
+'The past is always a disturbing presence in Wright's poems.'
 Discuss.

 ii.
-'Wright sees both the pain and the joy in life.'
+'Wright sees the pain in life but also its joy.'
 Discuss.

 4. Bypass: the story of a road

 i.
 How is McGirr's own character revealed in his book Bypass: the story of a road?